apache/arrow-cookbook/java/source/jdbc.rst

 Configuring batch size
 ======================

-The maximum rowCount to read each time is configured by default in 1024.
-This can be customized by setting values as needed by ``setTargetBatchSize``.
+By default, the adapter will read up to 1024 rows in a batch.
+This can be customized via ``setTargetBatchSize``.

 .. testcode::